Key Takeaways

 Online threats have reached unprecedented levels over recent years.
 Examining recent cybersecurity statistics provides a window into an ever-increasing digital storm;

-2. One alarming trend is the alarming rise of ransomware attacks, with an astonishing 800% surge reported incidents.
+2. One alarming trend is the alarming rise of ransomware attacks, with an astonishing 800% surge in reported incidents.

 2.1.1.
 Individual Hackers